Here are 12 cat rescue centres in Yorkshire where you can adopt and save a cat’s life

 Ahead of National Cat Day, we have compiled a list of cat rescue centres in Yorkshire.

-The awareness day was founded by pet and family lifestyle expert, author, artist, conservationist and animal welfare advocate, Colleen Paige.
-She has also established many other national awareness days to save animals including National Dog Day, National Puppy Day, National Pet Day and National Wildlife Day.
+Pet and family lifestyle expert, author, artist, conservationist and animal welfare advocate, Colleen Paige has established multiple national awareness days to save animals and raise awareness of animal adoption: National Cat Day, National Dog Day, National Puppy Day, National Pet Day and National Wildlife Day.

 The following cat rescue centres are mostly independently owned and take in a variety of cat breeds.